carlguo2/FinalProject/final-project-carlguo2/Development.md

 I also fixed a problem where the code would throw an exception when I hit a target.
 It turned out that my code would keep looping at an index to find a bullet in my bullet vector after I erased it.
 I found this out by doing a print debug on my game screen using the drawString function
 I added a condition where index < bullets_.size() before I check for collision and this fixed the issue.

+###### Saturday -
+Added a shoot sound to my game.
+Will also add a game over and game start sound effects and maybe background music if I feel like it.
+Will try to find better way to credit the assets I got since I just pulled them out of google images.
+Will start working on ofxOSC portion of the code.
 ***
 ### Code Review 3